-The case in the U.S. District Court has been stayed while the state court case proceeded.
-On December 15, 2017, the Thurston County Superior Court issued a ruling invalidating the CAR.
-Ecology subsequently appealed the ruling, and the Washington State Supreme Court accepted review.
-On January 16, 2020, the Washington State Supreme Court issued a decision holding that the CAR was invalid as to non-emitters, such as natural gas distributors, but could be enforced against direct emitters, such as natural gas generation plants.
-The Court has remanded the matter to Thurston County Superior Court, where claims previously raised before, but not addressed by, that court may be revised with respect to, among other issues, alleged procedural infirmities.
-At this time, we are evaluating the potential impact of the surviving portion of the rule, if any, to our generation facilities, should their emissions exceed the rule's compliance threshold.
+In January 2020, the Washington State Supreme Court issued a decision holding that the CAR was invalid as to non-emitters, such as natural gas distributors, but could be enforced against direct emitters, such as natural gas generation plants.
+The Court has remanded the matter to Thurston County Superior Court, where it has been stayed by the Court.
+At this time, we are continuing to evaluate the potential impact of the surviving portion of the rule, if any, to our generation facilities, should their emissions exceed the rule's compliance threshold.
 The rule is not intended to apply to the Kettle Falls Generating Station.
 We plan to seek recovery of any costs related to compliance with the surviving portion of the CAR through the ratemaking process.